SimCity: Multi-Agent Urban Development Simulation with Rich Interactions

-where \(A\) is total factor productivity, \(K\) the firm’s capital stock, \(L\) the effective labor supply, defined as the amount of labor input adjusted for the match between job skill requirements and employees’ actual skills.
+where \(A\) is total factor productivity, \(K_i\) is the i-th firm’s capital stock, \(L_i\) is the effective labor supply, defined as the amount of labor input adjusted for the match between job skill requirements and employees’ actual skills.

-Similar to households, firms receive \textbf{individual reports} summarizing their internal operation (e.g., expenditure composition, employee skill profiles), and \textbf{citywide updates} on external conditions such as unemployment rate, interest rates, supply/demand conditions in the goods market.
+Similar to households, firms receive individual reports summarizing their internal operation (e.g., expenditure composition, employee skill profiles), and citywide updates on external conditions such as unemployment rate, interest rates, supply/demand conditions in the goods market.

-After deliberating on these information, each firm chooses (i) the \textbf{quantity and price} of its outputs, taking into consideration the prices of relevant input goods, as well as the geometric distance to their respective suppliers; (ii) its \textbf{labor market actions}, which may include posting job vacancies, laying off employees, or modifying wages; and (iii) \textbf{its investment decision}, including whether to borrow from the bank, and whether to purchase fixed assets to increase its capital.
+After deliberating on these information, each firm chooses (i) the quantity and price of its outputs, taking into consideration the prices of relevant input goods, as well as the geometric distance to their respective suppliers; (ii) its labor market actions, which may include posting job vacancies, laying off employees, or modifying wages; and (iii) its investment decision, including whether to borrow from the bank, and whether to purchase fixed assets to increase its capital.